rscholant/simpleWebView/README.md

-# Simple WebView
+# Simple WebView 🚀

+## 💪 Project
-This is a minimal Electron application to test yours applications hosted on 3000 port.
+This is a minimal Electron application to test yours web applications hosted on 3000 port.

 ## To use